llakala/nixos/README.md

 ## Home-manager and nixos separation
 This configuration utilizes home-manager, an extraordinarily useful tool for controlling parts of a user's home directory that don't already have options provided via base nixos.
 However, home-manager is an external project, and thus uses different options than the base NixOS.
 This means that a configuration requires separated directories to not cause issues.

-The most frustrating part of this for me is that I never remember if something is a home file, or a nix one.
+The most frustrating part of this for me is that I never remember if something is a home file, or a nixos one.
 To solve this, I have this separation at the lowest level.
-This means that if something isn't in the home directory, it'll be in the nix one right alongside it.
+This means that if something isn't in the home directory, it'll be in the nixos one right alongside it.
 I recommend adopting the same structure for your configuration.

 ## Structure
 To simplify everything, I use a basic structure for both my base configuration and my hosts.
 This means that to be properly imported into the flake, a host should follow this structure.
 The base configuration can be thought of as its own host whose configuration is included in any other host.